Top 5 Data Management Trends (2024 & 2025)

-Today’s companies are collecting data at an unprecedented rate—2.5 quintillion bytes of data is created every day.
+Today’s companies are collecting data at an unprecedented rate — 2.5 quintillion bytes of data are created every day.

-Effective data management allows organizations to have drive innovation, deliver real-time insights, and improve their bottom line.
+Effective data management allows organizations to drive innovation, deliver real-time insights, and improve their bottom line.

 Read this list of five trends to learn about the latest changes and newest solutions impacting data management.